 - Quality Improvement

 Fellows commit to present the results of their research to Community Medicine Faculty and staff at the end of the program.
 They also are required to submit the project to the UK Center for Clinical and Translational Science's Spring research showcase, or another suitable research conference.

-See the outcomes of work by former CM-SRP fellows!
+See the outcomes of work by former PM-SRP fellows!

 How to apply